brookchuang1111/brookchuang1111.github.io/_posts/2025-04-17-drinking-sym.md

   </div>
 </figure>

-This proposition allows us to reduce the complexity of counting 'bad' paths that cross y=x by using a skewed rectangular grid that still keeps the bijection (mapping of green to pink and vice versa).
+This proposition allows us to reduce the complexity of counting 'bad' paths that cross $y=x$ by mapping unique paths on the nxn grid to unique paths on the skewed grid, creating a one-to-one correspondence.

+Now we're ready to dive into Catalan numbers.

 **Definition 1.
 Catalan numbers.**
 Catalan numbers are given by the formula,